So, you’re here to learn how to meal plan? You’re in the right place.

 Meal planning is only as complicated as you make it.
 You don’t need fancy systems, binders and spreadsheets (unless, like me, you LOVE a color-coded spreadsheet).

 You can just use a notepad and pen.
 Or, for a more visual schedule that your whole family can use, why not consider a meal planning template?
-Luckily for you, I’ve created a very cute one, which is yours for the taking.
+Luckily for you, I’ve created a very cute meal planning template in Canva, which is yours for the taking…

 How to meal plan… Step 1: collate a list of easy go-to recipes